 Coral Triangle snorkeling certainly doesn’t disappoint either.
 With a huge number of shallow water reefs and coral gardens, it’s not necessary to don scuba gear to enjoy all that is on offer underwater.

 With an abundance of marine life to be found at depths of up to just 10 meters (and considerably less), snorkellers will be rewarded with close up encounters of incredible marine species.

 El Aleph cruises in Indonesia introduce you to the incredible marine life of the Coral Triangle combined with the phenomenal topside flora and fauna which distinguishes the Indonesian Archipelago from anywhere else on earth.
 Explore this breathtaking region in unsurpassed luxury whilst enjoying exclusive service from your personal cruise crew.

 El Aleph is fully equipped with sea kayaks, snorkeling and scuba diving equipment, donut ring, bodyboard, water ski’s and more, so there is always plenty to do onboard and in the water when you are not onshore.
 For those who want to take the cruise at a more relaxed pace, there is nothing better than watching the tropical landscape glide by from El Aleph’s resplendent deck.

-To make a reservation or enquiry, please contact us using our contact form or email us at email@example.com and we will get right back to you.
+For reservations or enquiries, please contact us using our contact form – or email us at email@example.com; we will get right back to you!

 Please note that for your comfort, luxury and privacy we only take bookings for full charters and not for private cabins.